MicrosoftDocs/Console-Docs/docs/getconsoleoriginaltitle.md

 ## Return value

-If the function succeeds, the return value is the length of the string copied to the buffer, in characters.
+If *nSize* is zero, the return value is zero.

-If the buffer is not large enough to store the title, the return value is zero and [**GetLastError**](/windows/win32/api/errhandlingapi/nf-errhandlingapi-getlasterror) returns **ERROR\_SUCCESS**.
+If the function succeeds, the return value is the length of the original console title, in characters.

 If the function fails, the return value is zero and [**GetLastError**](/windows/win32/api/errhandlingapi/nf-errhandlingapi-getlasterror) returns the error code.